-EPA Administrator Pruitt's directive outlines several changes to increase public involvement when conpublishing a notice of intent to sue the EPA, publishing regulatory bodies that could potentially be affected by a settlement or consent decree, providing a sufficient and reasonable timeline to modify proposed and final rules, public comments or a public hearing.
+EPA Administrator Pruitt's directive outlines several changes to increase public involvement when considering a settlement agreement.
+The directive includes, ble practice of using 'sue and settle' tactics to regulate publishing a notice of intent to sue the EPA, publishing complaints or petitions, mandatory involvement of state a strong beginning to a much-needed return to transregulatory bodies that could potentially be affected by a settlement or consent decree, providing a sufficient and reasonable timeline to modify proposed and final rules, and publishing any consent decrees and settlements for parency in the settlement process.
+Administrator Pruitt public comments or a public hearing.